 This is the reason why we started 4Pointes.
 We want 4Pointes to be that church where those who can’t fit in at an immigrant church or at an “American” church can call their spiritual home…”The Goldilocks Phenomenon.”
 This is really our way of describing what is called “Third Culture.”
 The term TC was used to describe children of missionaries.
 They were “Americans” who lived their formative years in foreign nations.
 Consequently, they never truly fit into the foreign culture or the culture of America.
 Though they spoke the foreign tongue and understood the foreign customs, because they were “Americans” they never truly fit into the foreign country.
 Conversely, though they were “Americans,” because their cultural mindset was that of the foreign country, they never truly fit into America.
 Why?
 It is because they were neither the culture of the foreign country or the culture of America.
 They were altogether a “Third Culture.”

 We believe that Asian Americans by default are “Third Culture.”
 For many of us, though we are Asian, because we grew up and lived in America, we never truly fit in with our mother country.
 Conversely, though we are “Americans” because we are Asian, we didn’t quite fit into the United States.
 We are a “Third Culture.”
-But Third Culture goes beyond being Asian American.
-It is a mindset of people who simply don’t fit in to a particular culture, regardless of ethnicity, but because of life experiences.
-And this Third Culture experience spills over to our faith and our church experience and that is why an immigrant church doesn’t feel quite right but neither does a megachurch/“American” church.
+But Third Culture goes beyond being Asian American and beyond ethnicity.
+It is a mindset of people who simply don’t fit in to a particular culture because of certain life experiences.
+And this Third Culture experience spills over to our faith and church experience and that is why an immigrant church doesn’t feel quite right but neither does a megachurch/“American” church.
 4Pointes exists to be that “Third Culture” community…aka “Goldilocks.”

-Therefore, 4Pointes was started to reach this community with the hope filled message of Jesus Christ and in so doing become a “Spiritual Home” for the spiritually homeless.
+Therefore, we launched 4Pointes to reach this community with the hope filled message of Jesus Christ and in so doing become a “Spiritual Home” for the spiritually homeless.

 Behind the Name "4Pointes"